luceCoding/Programming-Interview-Questions-in-Python/leetcode/easy/112_path_sum.md

 - N = Number of nodes in tree

 Similar to the recursive solution, but we need to store an additional current sum with the node in the stack.
-Since we will never need to go back up the tree once we have traverse down, there is no need to implement a global sum.
+Since we will never need to go back up the tree or revisit any nodes once we have traverse down, there is no need to implement a global sum.

 ```
 class Solution: